PX4FLOW Optical Flow Camera Board Overview¶

 This article describes how to setup the PX4FLOW (Optical Flow) Sensor which can be used in place of a GPS.

-The PX4FLOW is supported as an experimental feature starting from Copter 3.3.
-It is not supported in Plane or Rover.
+The PX4FLOW is supported from Copter 3.3 and higher.
+It is not yet supported in Plane or Rover.

-The PX4FLOW (Optical Flow) Sensor is a specialized high resolution downward pointing camera module and a 3-axis gyro that uses the ground texture and visible features and a separate rangefinder to determine aircraft ground velocity.
-Although the sensor has plus a built-in Maxbotix LZ-EZ4 sonar to measure height, this has not been reliable enough over a range of surfaces in testing, so its readings are not used and instead a separate Range Finder such as the LightWare SF10b must also be attached to the vehicle.
+The PX4FLOW (Optical Flow) Sensor is a specialized high resolution downward pointing camera module and a 3-axis gyro that uses the ground texture and visible features to determine aircraft ground velocity.
+Although the sensor may be supplied with a built-in Maxbotix LZ-EZ4 sonar to measure height, this has not been reliable enough over a range of surfaces in testing, so its readings are not used.
+It is recommended to purchase a PX4Flow device without the sonar.
+Instead a separate Range Finder such as the LightWare SF10b should also be attached to the vehicle.

 Open the Initial Setup, Install Firmware screen, select the COM port and click the “Load custom firmware” link.
 Select the px4flow-klt-06dec2014.px4 binary you downloaded in Step 1.
 You may need to unplug and plug back in the sensor to start the upload.